stackforge/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 Related projects
 ----------------

-Choose additional related projects that should be included in your environment:

 .. image:: /_images/user_screen_shots/platform_services.png
    :width: 50%

-Specify any services that you want to deploy on your system:
+Choose additional related projects that should be included in your environment:

 - For additional information about deploying :ref:`ceilometer-term`, see :ref:`ceilometer-deployment-notes`.